 You don't have to live in the Dallas area to benefit from the excellent rental market here.
 If the market where you live isn't ideal for growing your rental property portfolio, smart investors know to look elsewhere.
 The most successful investors keep up to date about where to buy next to increase their wealth.
 One of the best things about being a real estate investor is that there are no boundaries!

 Many suburbs surround the Dallas and Ft.
 Worth "proper" cities.
-No two suburbs are exactly alike; it's critical to know the differences in tax rates, commute times to prime business sectors, and what renters want in that area.
+No two suburbs are exactly alike, so it's critical to know the differences in tax rates, commute times to prime business sectors, and what renters want in that area.

 There are pros and cons to investing in just about any suburb or city.
 Conducting the appropriate market research gives you the information you need to make the best decision for your growing portfolio.

 Property management companies can provide your market research on the areas around Dallas and Fort Worth so that you can make an informed decision.

 Are you looking for existing homes?
 Buying established homes and updating them for rentals works well in this market.

 Turnkey properties are also a great way to ramp up your income faster when you decide to add another rental property.
 It's the same concept as buying a property on your own; it's already leased and comes with expert property management.
 It's an optimal situation for out-of-state rental property owners!